 ‘Stand on the handrail.’
 The image which was from the Londonist editor and sourced from Twitter.

 ‘Stand right the on.‘ Another muddlesome gem at Kentish Town!
 This is a view of the up escalator posted on March 4th 2019 – and likely taken at the end of February.
-Source: Instagram
+Source: Was from Instagram – page now deleted.

 The escalators underwent a major works programme last year but this was for the down escalator only.
 The up remained in use.
 The works were supposed to begin in July 2018 but were eventually deferred to August.
 It seems it was then the steps were put back in the correct order before it was brought back into use on 23 November 2018.